jdohertydev/turia-park-run/README.md

 ## FAQs

 * The ‘frequently asked questions’ aims to alleviate runners of any worries/doubts so that they are more likely to sign up.
-* The questions featured are real questions that are asked monthly.
+* The questions featured are real questions that are asked monthly and the colours used are consistent with logo.
 * To ensure that users know that an interaction is needed to see the answers, downward chevrons from Font Awesome have been placed at the end of each question.
 * Due to the density of the information in this section, an accordion-style dropdown menu was used so the information displayed is always information that has been specifically requested by the user.
 * This effect was achieved using CSS and JavaScript based on a YouTube tutorial [‘How to Create an Effective Faq Page Design with HTML and CSS’](https://www.youtube.com/watch?v=6U-8kIx2oMk).
-*
+* If the user cannot find the answer to a question they have, a 'mailto' option is included in the question 'I have a different question.
+What can I do?'.

 ![Screenshot of FAQ section](assets/images/readme-images/faq-section.png)